DeloitteAU/webpack-config/README.md

 ## To do

-- Add the fast version of source maps for development
+- Publish to npm
 - Add the necessary packages for React
-- Publish to npm